AutodeskGames/stingray-docs/source/stingray_help/animation/blend_shapes/inspect_blend_shapes.md

 # Inspect blend shapes

-After importing a blend shape from your DCC into Stingray, you can take a closer look at its contents, and adjust the influence of its morph targets.
+After importing a blend shape from your DCC tool into Stingray, you can take a closer look at its contents, and adjust the influence of its morph targets.

 ## Inspect blend shapes

-1. Import your blend shape from your DCC.
+1. Import your blend shape from your DCC tool.
 See ~{ Create and import blend shapes into Stingray }~.
 	<br>
 	After importing, a new blend shape asset appears in the Asset Browser.